-The Product Manager and Product Designer should always be in Product Discovery mode, as this is the most customer-centric way to work.
-However, the Delivery and Discovery activities overlap and play together, with their peak efforts happening at different times.
+As this is the most customer-centric method of operation, the Product Manager and Product Designer should always be in Product Discovery mode.
+Nonetheless, the Delivery and Discovery activities overlap and interact, with their respective peaks occurring at distinct periods in the product management lifecycle.

 Discovery can include learning about your target audience, competitors, product range, and opportunity size.
 Discovery refers to the process of finding out exactly what problem you are trying to solve with your product.
 This is a vital and distinct work step that should take place at the beginning of a project, but also something that product developers must continually do throughout the development process, during launch and beyond.
 A discovery is often referred to as a work package that is performed early in the development of a product to set the direction for product development.